linucks/ambuild/README.md

     }
 }
 ```
-  If you're unsure how to do this, cut and paste the following command into the terminal:
+  If you're unsure how to do this, cut and paste the following command (from 'sudo' to the second 'EOF') into the terminal:
 ```
 sudo tee -a /etc/docker/daemon.json << EOF
 {